alttch/myval/README.md

         }
     }))?,
 );
-// send the data frame to a server in a single or multiple chunks/blocks
+// send the data frame to the server in a single or multiple chunks/blocks
 ```

 #### PostgreSQL types supported